wervlad/simple_truss_calculator/README.md

     cd simple_truss_calculator
     python3 run.pyw

+## Important notes
+Pinned supports X reactions are directed to the right, Y reactions - to the top.
+All beams are presumably compressed.
+If result is negative, it means that force in fact is acting in opposite direction.
+For example, minus sign in front of force in beam means that it is under tension and not under compression as was supposed.

 ## Hotkeys
 - Delete - delete selected item
 - Escape - cancel creating/editing item and return to normal mode